WEEE-REFLEX/CoronaEffectSeparator/README.md

 - copy the directory objects into D:\foo\objects

-- edit objects\settings.ces if you need
+- edit CAD_conveyor\settings.ces if you need

 - run the exe in D:\foo\Release\